Support structures for people with disabilities

 • Provide outpatient care, particularly rehabilitation.

-• Welcome, inform and support parents.
+• Welcome, inform, and support parents.

 Main source of funding